Moremar/tuto-angular/README.txt

 We should use them insted of EventEmitter for inter-components communication via a service, but it can not replace the EventEmitter in the @Output() Angular decorator.

-We can also use BehaviorSubject objects, similar to Subject but we can also receive the last emitted value even if we subscribe after it was emitted.
+We can also use BehaviorSubject objects, that are similar to Subjects but we can access the last emitted value even if we subscribe after it was emitted.
     eventSubject = new BehaviorSubject<boolean>(null);